BaderAlshaya/Math_Playground/README.md

   Given an upper bound 'n'
     Return the list of all prime numbers 'p's, such that each 'p' <= 'n'

+  Sudo-Code:
+    let 'n' be some upper bound limit let {p} be the list of all prime numbers found in the range of 'n'

+    For each integer 'i' in the range of 0 to 'n': if (i % each number in {p}) == 0
+        -> 'i' = not prime
+      else
+        -> 'i' = prime

+    return {p}
 ```